cemar-ortiz/main_dir/README.md

 ### Links to projects:

--**[Money Dog](https://github.com/cemar-ortiz/money_dog)**: Money Dog is a personal, semi-automated assistant that helps you keep track of your personal finances.
+- **[Money Dog](https://github.com/cemar-ortiz/money_dog)**: Money Dog is a personal, semi-automated assistant that helps you keep track of your personal finances.
 This project is still on development and I will be updating it with new features!. _Language: Python, frameworks: pandas_

 - **Hangman game**: The classic programming challenge to polish your OOP skills and your standard library knowledge.
 I maintain this game development project as a hobby and I'm very proud of what I have learned with it, so I thought: why not share it publicly?
 Maybe it could be educational for someone else besides me.
 I'll be uploading it with new features until I become busy or entertained with other projects._Language: Python_